Tablettenschrank/PyCrypter/README.md

 ## ⚠️ Project Status & Disclaimer

-> **Note:** This project is **Work In Progress (WIP)**.
+> **Note:** This project is a **Work In Progress (WIP)**.
 While the core features for encrypting and decrypting files, folders, and text are stable and work very well, new functionality is being planned and the code is subject to refactoring.

 This project is a personal hobby project and serves as a practical environment for me to learn and improve skills in several key areas:
 - **Python Development:** Applying concepts from basic scripting to advanced topics like multiprocessing, streaming, and secure coding practices.